 We remain focused on the long term, guiding your portfolio to meet your goals with an eye on approaching inclement weather.
 Please call us with any questions, we are here to help.

-The material is not to be reproduced or distributed to others without the Firm’s express written consent.
+The material included herein is confidential and for the sole use of the recipient.
+It is not to be reproduced or distributed to others without the Firm’s express written consent.
 This material is being provided for informational purposes, and is not intended to be a formal research report, a general guide to investing, or as a source of any specific investment recommendations and makes no implied or express recommendations concerning the manner in which any accounts should be handled.
 Any opinions expressed in this material are only current opinions and while the information contained is believed to be reliable there is no representation that it is accurate or complete and it should not be relied upon as such.
 Investing involves risk, including loss of principal, and no assurance can be given that a specific investment objective will be achieved.
-You should consult a professional legal and tax advisor for your legal and tax advice needs to meet your own individual circumstances.